dewgong64/ThemeCafe/docs/themecreation/themes/animated/Frame.md

 ### Changing the Animation File

-This is needed so your animation can work as intended
+This step is required for your animation to work correctly

 - Set the framerate of your animation and the amount of frames it has